C1 Speaking Scores

 Examiners discussing speaking scores

-The Cambridge Advanced or CAE speaking exam is evaluated under a number of categories.
+The Cambridge C1 Advanced or C1 speaking exam is evaluated under a number of categories.
 Here we’ll take a look at what these C1 speaking scores are and how each of the categories is used to arrive at these scores.

 The categories that examiners use for C1 speaking scores are as follows